secsome/FA2sp/README.md

             \\\
         +) [ScriptTypeLists]
             {Contains a list of param type lists}
-            \\\ NOTICE THAT KEY BEGINS FROM 1 AND HAS TO BE INTERGER
+            \\\ NOTICE THAT KEY BEGINS FROM 1 AND HAS TO BE INTEGER
             \\\
             \\\ X=TypeListName
         +) [TypeListName]